getsec/getsec.github.io/content/posts/bandit.md

 system('sudo su')
 ```

-Obviously using sudo su in a shell process isn't good practice, but we're just showing off the capabilities of bandit.
-So, lets run bandit against our file.
+Lets run bandit against our app to see if there are any issues it finds with aforementioned code snippet.

 ```sh
 bandit app_name.py
 ```

-> Below is an example of the response
+> Lets take a look at that juicy output

 ```
 Test results: